-The chorus assists the school community at all liturgical functions.
+The Chorus assists the school community at all liturgical functions.
 The program offers technical training in voice, music reading, interpretation, and appreciation.
-Activities include performing at special school functions, Christmas caroling at various locations throughout the metropolitan area and possible participation in the All-State Senior High Chorus, participating in District VI Senior High Chorus, Solo and Small Group Ensemble and Large Group Ensemble festivals, as well as State Rally.
+Activities include performing at special school functions, various festivals, and Christmas caroling at locations throughout the metropolitan area.